 The world is changing; students are changing, and my interests lie heavily with the Millennial Generation and the special skills and struggles they are working through.
 In my classroom, I pride myself on excellent rapport and relationships of trust with my students.
 Student behavior is rarely an issue because I show students the same respect I desire to be shown.
 I take the time to know my students, their strengths and weaknesses, and most importantly their interests to make sure that they remain engaged and eager to learn and work with me.

 My experience with tutoring and teaching began in high school when I would tutor neighbors, continued in college at Fordham University when I worked with the mentoring program and on campus as a student teacher for a freshman literature course, and into my adult professional life as a full time educator.

-The College of New Jersey - MAT, Elementary Education
+Graduate Degree: The College of New Jersey - Master of Arts Teaching, Elementary Education

 What is your teaching philosophy?

 My teaching philosophy is that every child can learn, they just need to be reached where they're at and grown from that point.
 I'm the tree... they're the leaves; they just need the right approach.

 What might you do in a typical first session with a student?